-Conservation, habitat and population connectivity, predator-prey systems, resource management, community engagement, indigenous governance; in British Columbia’s coastal temperate rainforests and central interior.
+Ecosystem-based management, predator-prey systems, salmon ecology, socio-ecological systems, community engagement, Indigenous governance; in British Columbia’s coastal temperate rainforests and central interior.

 PUBLICATIONS & COMMUNICATIONS